-But the fat Hollywood paychecks never put a stake through her frugality.
-She told Self Magazine that while she and husband Freddie Prinze Jr. do shop at Whole Foods — nicknamed by some “Whole Paycheck” for its costliness — they are careful about what they buy, she is super scrupulous about finding bargains.
+But the fat Hollywood paychecks have not driven a stake through her frugality.
+She tells CNBC that while she and husband Freddie Prinze Jr. are both careful about what they buy, she is super scrupulous about finding bargains.
 She loves using coupons.

 2. Facebook billionaire Mark Zuckerberg